r-spatial/sf/README.md

 ### lwgeom

-Functions and methods that require `liblwgeom`, including `st_make_valid` and all spherical or ellipsoidal metrics (area, distances), have since sf 0.5-5 been moved to their own package, [lwgeom](https://github.com/r-spatial/lwgeom), which is also on [CRAN](https://cran.r-project.org/package=lwgeom).
+Functions and methods that require `liblwgeom`, including ellipsoidal (not spherical or Eucledian) metrics (area, distances), are provide by and used from [lwgeom](https://github.com/r-spatial/lwgeom), which is also on [CRAN](https://cran.r-project.org/package=lwgeom).

 ## Contributing